brueggli/auto-updater/README.md

 Auto-Updater is a Bash-Script who using SMB to get Files that need constantly Updated like Let's Encrypt Certificates who expires after 3 Months.

+# Requirements
+To run this Script successfully, only two Requirements are needed.
+- sudo Package or root Access
+- apt Package for Installing Programs
+- Use of a Debian-System like Ubuntu

 ## Download